Jamaican Curry Crab with Caribbean Jerk Gravy

 • Measuring spoons

-• Large wide pot or deep skillet with lid
+• Large wide skillet or sauté pan with lid

 • Wooden spoon or spatula